Sonnet 383

 Sonnet 382

-I set upon a jaunt in sun dried air,
+I set upon a walk in sun dried air,

-The rain of hours ago now passed away;
+The rain from hours before had passed away—

 What pleasure pure to find you on my walk